What is couples therapy?

 - CAPS reserves the right to determine if we have adequate resources and expertise to address your particular treatment needs.
 If your needs cannot adequately or ethically be met by CAPS, we will work with you and your partner to secure an appropriate referral.

 - Fees for services are already included in students’ previously paid fees.
 No additional charges are incurred.

 How do we begin couples therapy?

 - Call or stop by the CAPS location closest to you to schedule a couples intake appointment.

 - The TWU student and their partner must attend the intake session together.

-- In the 30-minute intake appointment you, your partner, and a therapist will begin to explore the nature of your concerns and goals.
+- During the intake appointment you, your partner and a therapist will begin to explore the nature of your concerns and goals.

 - Based on the outcome of this initial assessment, CAPS staff will make a treatment recommendation which may include individual, couples, or group therapy or referral to another campus or community agency.

 - If couples therapy is clinically indicated, the recommended frequency and duration of treatment will be determined on a case by case basis with regard to you and your partner’s unique presenting concerns.